 Nursing homes advertise 24/7 care in a safe, comfortable environment.
 Sadly, many long-term care facilities fall short of that promise.
 Nursing home neglect has become deplorably common in the United States, and it often has fatal consequences.
-More than 90 percent of U.S. nursing homes were cited for violations of federal safety and health standards in 2007, according to the New York Times.
-These cases ranged from neglect to physical battery, financial exploitation and sexual abuse.

 Data from the National Center on Elder Abuse shows that more than half of nursing home staff members confessed to mistreating their older patients within the previous year.
 Two-thirds of those cases involved neglect.